RebelCode/wp-rss-aggregator/readme.txt

 You can add any number of feeds through an administration panel, the plugin will then pull feed items from these sites, merge them and display them in date order.

-To display your imported feed items, you can use a shortcode or call the display function directly from within your theme.
+To [display your imported feed items](http://wordpress.org/plugins/wp-rss-aggregator/screenshots/), you can use a shortcode or call the display function directly from within your theme.

-__More Features__:
+= Highlighted Features =

 * Export a custom RSS feed based on your feed sources
 * Pagination